Tmj Disorders Northridge Advanced Dentistry

 Surgical procedures such as Arthrocentesis, Injections, modified condylotomy or open joint surgery may have to be performed to treat TMJ disorders.

-Physiotherapy might be recommended by Dr Isaac Kashani and Dr Dani Benyaminy since it can reduce the pain in the mouth and the movement problems that you might be facing in your mouth.
+Physiotherapy might be recommended by Dr Isaac Kashani since it can reduce the pain in the mouth and the movement problems that you might be facing in your mouth.
 Physiotherapy usually includes regular massaging, ultrasound treatment, performing specific jaw related exercises, use of mild electric currents that are taped to the skin and prove to be useful in treating dental aches, and learning to relax the muscles of the jaw.
 You will be happy to know that you can avail physiotherapy for TMJ disorders at Northridge Advanced Dentistry.

 Some alternative treatment options also include acupuncture, which might prove to be very useful in relieving pain in cases where people suffer from TMJ disorders, and low level laser therapy, in conjunction with injections of hyaluronic acid.